Everything You Need to Know About the Goldwell Color Zoom Competition

 But once the winners are named and the confetti has been swept off the ground, the winners’ journeys don’t stop there.
 Goldwell taps this winning talent throughout the year as spokespeople for the brand, but also—in collaboration with Goldwell top artists—to develop next year’s Color Zoom trend that will be interpreted by competitors across the globe.

-Moroney shares that up until about two years ago, Color Zoom was mostly entered by “Goldwell loyalists.”
+Moroney shares that up until about three years ago, Color Zoom was mostly entered by “Goldwell loyalists.”
 But with the brand’s re-launch in 2014, Goldwell’s trend collections (which are created by the previous year’s winners—more on that later) started to veer away from avant garde and gravitate toward fashion-driven trends.
 Not only in an effort to have these trends serve as inspiration to hairdressers and competitors, but also to their clients.

 Moroney says Harley LoBasso, who won International Color Zoom in 2015 for her interpretation of the Traditional Rebels trend, said she had never entered before because there wasn’t a trend that spoke to her.
 But once she saw Traditional Rebels, she knew she had to participate.